Portfolio

 'Mate' in Australian English

 Inspired by my semester abroad in Australia, I examined the gender restrictions of the address term 'mate' in Australian English.
 I conducted a survey study in 2016, which I replicated and expanded in 2022.
-It is scheduled to be published in 2023 as In Australia, can anyone be your ‘mate’? - Gender restrictions of the address term ‘mate’ in Australian English.
+It is scheduled to be published as In Australia, can anyone be your ‘mate’? - Gender restrictions of the address term ‘mate’ in Australian English.

 Miscellaneous projects